OmarMohamed156/blog/README.md

 - `prettier:write` – formats all files with Prettier

-### Used Packages
+### Used Package
 - `Formik` to manage addition of posts.
 - `Yup` to provide a validation schema and error messages for our formik form.
 - `React-Query` to perform Http requests (POST&GET).
 - `Tabler` to Provide Icons.
 - `Mantin UI` to provide ready Ui components and color scheme change for Usage in the app.
-- `Next 13.2.4` as our framework (Used page router version of next as Mantin does't support app router yet)
+- `Next 13.2.4` as our framework (Used page router version of next as Mantin doesn't support app router yet)

+PS: I choose to only render 4 blog posts in the app as the gibberish text coming from api is really unneccessary and rendring all 100 posts would have been useless.